FivesquareSoftware/Cumulus/README.md

 ```
 Make sure you link the Security framework (to handle certificate based auth) and MobileCoreServices framework (for iOS), or CoreServices framework (for Mac OS).

-You must use the -ObjC linker flag (at least, you could also use -force_load=Cumulus or -all_load if you wanted to be more agressive) in order to link in the categories defined in Cumulus.
+You must use the -ObjC linker flag (at least, you could also use -force_load="${BUILT_PRODUCTS_DIR}/libCumulus.a" or -all_load if you wanted to be more agressive) in order to link in the categories defined in Cumulus.

 If you plan on running the tests, make sure you use `git clone --recursive` to get the repository (or if you are adding Cumulus as a submodule, `git submodule update --recursive`) to be sure to fetch Cumulus's own externals as these are required for the specs to run.